-A total of 61 field strength index measurements were made during the logging of IG_BH01.
-These discrete measurements were taken opportunistically while breaking the core with a geological hammer strike when sampling or fitting core into the core boxes.
-All but one of these field tests were carried out on the tonalite.

-Overall, the tonalite was classified as strong (R4) in four (7%) occurrences, very strong (R5) in 47 (77%) occurrences and extremely strong (R6) in 10 (16%) occurrences.
-One strength index measurement was collected within an amphibolite layer at approximately 655 m along borehole, resulting in an R5 measurement (very strong rock).
-In general, the rock can be classified as very strong rock (R5).
-This agrees with the results of the laboratory tests (3 tests), which reported an average UCS value of 220 MPa (Golder, 2022).
+Discrete field strength index measurements (75) were only taken opportunistically while breaking the core with a geological hammer strike when sampling or fitting core into the core boxes.
+In general, the rock is classified as very strong rock (R5) with some measurements of extremely strong rock (R6) throughout the borehole.
+Nine measurements were recorded as strong rock (R4).
+This agrees with the results of the laboratory tests, which reported an average UCS value of 230 MPa for tonalite based on 6 tests, and 214 MPa for amphibolite based on 1 test (Golder, 2022).